 Organ Stops - Saving the King of Instruments is a documentary feature film about the crisis facing Britain’s pipe organs.
 One step ahead of the bulldozers, a small band of enthusiasts is fighting to save precious instruments that were until recently the glory of their communities.

 James Dawson’s feature documentary is both an elegy to a disappearing musical world and a story of renewal and hope.
+In the UK an hour-long version of the film narrated by passionate organist Huw Edwards was broadcast on Christmas Eve 2022.

 Brought to Britain probably by the Romans 2000 years ago, pipe organs represented a high watermark of British craft and sacred music throughout the 18th, 19th and 20th centuries.
 Today these beautifully made and historically valuable instruments are being scrapped in their hundreds.